Get a quote and call our team on

 Origins and Evolution

 The concept of orangeries transports us back to the opulent Renaissance gardens of Italy, serving as a historical journey.
 The earliest known orangery, built in 1545, was a sanctuary for citrus trees, employing open fires for heating.
-As symbols of wealth and prestige, orangeries flourished among the affluent in France, Germany, and the Netherlands, with the iconic Versailles Orangerie accommodating thousands of orange trees.

 Over centuries, the architectural design of orangeries has evolved, embracing influences from Holland and expanding into the diverse and modern conservatories we see today.